During the COVID-19 crisis, the HSE is allowing telemedicine abortion access.

-If you live in Northern Ireland, you can now access abortion care at home.
+If you live in Northern Ireland, you can now access abortion care at home up to 10 weeks.
 There is a new booking system for abortion care in NI.
 If your gestation is under 10 weeks, call the Central Access Point 028 9031 6100.
 This helpline is staffed by Informing Choices Northern Ireland from 9am-5pm, Monday to Friday.
 If you are beyond 10 weeks, please contact the Central Booking System provided by BPAS 0333 234 2184.

 *This means no more than 9 weeks +6 days pregnant at the time of your second consultation.